ndarray/Boost.NumPy/README.md

 ## INSTALLATION

-We have provided three build systems: Boost.Build, SCons, and CMake build system.
-At the moment, we recommend using SCons or CMake on Linux and CMake on Windows.
+We have provided two build systems: SCons and CMake build system.
+We reconmmend using CMake for all new users, and for anyone using Python 3 (SCons itself does not support Python 3, and our SCons build is restricted to building against the version of Python that executes SCons.

+Please see `libs/numpy/doc/cmakeBuild.rst` for more information on building with CMake.

 Building with SCons should be as simple as running `scons` and `scons install`, but you may need to use the `--with-boost*` options (see